 Medical Engineering Courses

 - MedE 100 abc.
 Medical Engineering Seminar.
 1 unit; first, second, third terms.
 All PhD degree candidates in Medical Engineering are required to attend all MedE seminars.
 If there is no MedE seminar during a week, then the students should go to any other graduate-level seminar that week.
 Students should broaden their knowledge of the engineering principles and sciences of medical engineering.
 Students are expected to learn the forefronts of the research and development of medical materials, technologies, devices and systems from the seminars.
 Graded pass/fail.
-Instructor: Staff.
+Instructors: Gao, Tai and Wang.

 - MedE 101.
 Introduction to Clinical Physiology and Pathophysiology for Engineers.
 9 units (3-0-6); First term.
 Prerequisites: No Prerequisites, Bi 1 or equivalent recommended.
 The goal of this course is to introduce engineering scientists to medical physiological systems: with a special emphasis on the clinical relevance.
 The design of the course is to present two related lectures each week: An overview of the physiology of a system followed by examples of current clinical medical challenges and research highlighting diagnostic and therapeutic modalities.
 The final three weeks of the course will be a mini-work shop where the class explores challenging problems in medical physiology.
 The course ultimately seeks to promote a bridge between relevant clinical problems and engineering scientists who desire to solve them.
 Graded pass/fail.
 Instructor: Petrasek.

 - E/ME/MedE 105 ab.
 Design for Freedom from Disability.
-9 units (3-0-6); second, third terms.
+9 units (3-0-6); terms to be arranged; offered by announcement.
 This Product Design class focuses on people with Disabilities and is done in collaboration with Rancho Los Amigos National Rehabilitation Center.
 Students visit the Center to define products based upon actual stated and observed needs.
 Designs and testing are done in collaboration with Rancho associates.
 Speakers include people with assistive needs, therapists and researchers.
 Classes teach normative design methodologies as adapted for this special area.
-Instructor: Pickar.
+Instructor: TBD.

-- EE/MedE 114 ab.
-Analog Circuit Design.
+- EE/MedE 114ab.
+Analog Circuits Design.
 12 units (4-0-8); second, third terms.
 Prerequisites: EE 44 or equivalent.
 Analysis and design of analog circuits at the transistor level.
 Emphasis on design-oriented analysis, quantitative performance measures, and practical circuit limitations.
 Circuit performance evaluated by hand calculations and computer simulations.
 Recommended for juniors, seniors, and graduate students.
 Topics include: review of physics of bipolar and MOS transistors, low-frequency behavior of single-stage and multistage amplifiers, current sources, active loads, differential amplifiers, operational amplifiers, high-frequency circuit analysis using time- and transfer constants, high-frequency response of amplifiers, feedback in electronic circuits, stability of feedback amplifiers, and noise in electronic circuits, and supply and temperature independent biasing.
 A number of the following topics will be covered each year: trans-linear circuits, switched capacitor circuits, data conversion circuits (A/D and D/A), continuous-time Gm.C filters, phase locked loops, oscillators, and modulators.
-Instructor: Staff.
-Not Offered 2017–18.
+Offered 2018–19 Instructor: Hajimiri.

 - EE/MedE 115.
-Micro-/Nano-scales Electro-Optics.
+Micro-/Nano-scales Electro-optics.
 9 units (3-0-6); first term.
 Prerequisites: Introductory electromagnetic class and consent of the instructor.
 The course will cover various electro-optical phenomena and devices in the micro-/nano-scales.
 We will discuss basic properties of light, imaging, aberrations, eyes, detectors, lasers, micro-optical components and systems, scalar diffraction theory, interference/interferometers, holography, dielectric/plasmonic waveguides, and various Raman techniques.
 Topics may vary.
-Not offered 2017–18.
+Not offered 2018–19.

 - MS/ME/MedE 116.
 Mechanical Behavior of Materials.
 9 units (3-0-6); second term.
-Introduction to the mechanical behavior of solids, emphasizing the relationships between microstructure, defects, and mechanical properties.
-Elastic, anelastic, and plastic properties of crystalline and amorphous materials.
-Polymer and glass properties: viscoelasticity, flow, and strain-rate dependence.
-The relationships between stress, strain, strain rate, and temperature for deformable solids.
-Application of dislocation theory to strengthening mechanisms in crystalline solids.
-The phenomena of creep, fracture, and fatigue, and their controlling mechanisms.
+Introduction to the mechanical behavior of solids, emphasizing the relationships between microstructure, architecture, defects, and mechanical properties.
+Elastic, inelastic, and plastic properties of crystalline and amorphous materials.
+Relations between stress and strains for different types of materials.
+Introduction to dislocation theory, motion and forces on dislocations, strengthening mechanisms in crystalline solids.
+Nanomaterials: properties, fabrication, and mechanics.
+Architected solids: fabrication, deformation, failure, and energy absorption.
+Biomaterials: mechanical properties of composites, multi-scale microstructure, biological vs. synthetic, shear lag model.
+Fracture in brittle solids and linear elastic fracture mechanics.
 Instructor: Greer.

 - BE/EE/MedE 189 ab.
 Design and Construction of Biodevices.
-2 units (3-6-3) a = first and third terms; 9 units (0-9-0) b = third term.
-Prerequisites: ACM 95/100 ab (for BE/EE/MedE 189 a); BE/EE/MedE 189 a (for BE/ EE/MedE 189 b).
+12 units (3-6-3) a = first and third terms; 9 units (0-9-0) b = third term.
+Prerequisites: ACM 95/100 ab (for BE/EE/MedE 189 a); BE/EE/MedE 189 a (for BE/EE/MedE 189 b).
 Part a, students will design and implement biosensing systems, including a pulse monitor, a pulse oximeter, and a real-time polymerase-chain-reaction incubator.
 Students will learn to program in LABVIEW.
 Part b is a student-initiated design project requiring instructor’s permission for enrollment.
 Enrollment is limited to 24 students.
-BE/ 453 EE/MedE 189 a is an option requirement; BE/EE/MedE 189 b is not.
+BE/EE/MedE 189 a is an option requirement; BE/EE/MedE 189 b is not.
 Instructors: Bois, Yang.

 - MedE 199.
 Special Topics in Medical Engineering.
 Units to be arranged, terms to be arranged.
 Subject matter will change from term to term depending upon staff and student interest, but will generally center on the understanding and applying engineering for medical problems.
 Instructor: Staff.